OneGneissGuy/LM95235/README.md

 # LM95235 Arduino Library

-This is a simple Arduino library for interfacing to the TI's LM95235 ±0.75°C remote & local temperature sensor.
+This is a simple Arduino library for interfacing to TI's LM95235 ±0.75°C remote & local temperature sensor.

 ## Methods